Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

 \subsubsection{Limitations and Opportunities}

 Despite the advancements in bug management techniques, encompassing defect prediction, bug localization, and bug repair, several limitations still constrain their effectiveness:

-\begin{enumerate} \item \textbf{Limited Bug Type Coverage.} Current benchmarks often lack diversity in the types of bugs they cover, focusing predominantly on well-known and easily identifiable issues.
-This limited scope can result in models that are less effective at handling rarer or more complex bugs encountered in real-world software development.
+\textbf{Limited Bug Type Coverage.} Current benchmarks often lack diversity in the types of bugs they cover, focusing predominantly on well-known and easily identifiable issues.
+This limited scope can result in models that are less effective at handling rarer or more complex bugs encountered in real-world software development. \nff{For example, Defects4J~\cite{just2014defects4j} primarily contains Java functional logic errors detectable by unit tests, overlooking critical issues related to performance, concurrency, or configuration.
+Similarly, QuixBugs~\cite{QuixBugs} is restricted to simple, ``toy'' algorithmic bugs in small programs.}

-\item \textbf{Data Imbalance.} Many datasets exhibit an uneven distribution of bug types and project contexts, leading to models that perform well on common issues but struggle with less frequent or more nuanced problems.
-This imbalance can reduce the overall robustness and generalizability of bug management tools.
+\textbf{Data Imbalance.} Many datasets exhibit an uneven distribution of bug types and project contexts, leading to models that perform well on common issues but struggle with less frequent or more nuanced problems. \nff{For example, benchmarks such as Bugs.jar~\cite{saha2018bugs} and Defects4J~\cite{just2014defects4j} exhibit highly imbalanced distributions of bug types and project contexts, resulting in models that perform well on frequent defect patterns but struggle with rare or domain-specific issues.} This imbalance can reduce the overall robustness and generalizability of bug management tools.

-\item \textbf{Narrow Language and Framework Focus.} A significant portion of existing research and benchmarks is centered around a few programming languages, particularly Java, with less attention given to other languages and frameworks.
+\textbf{Narrow Language and Framework Focus.} A significant portion of existing research and benchmarks is centered around a few programming languages, particularly Java, with less attention given to other languages and frameworks.
 This focus limits the applicability of the developed models across diverse software ecosystems.

-\item \textbf{Reliance on Simplified Scenarios.} Bug management benchmarks often rely on isolated and simplified scenarios, such as those captured by specific test cases or within highly curated datasets.
-This approach can omit complex, real-world conditions where bugs are more challenging to identify and fix, thus reducing the practical relevance of the models.
+\textbf{Reliance on Simplified Scenarios.} Bug management benchmarks often rely on isolated and simplified scenarios, such as those captured by specific test cases or within highly curated datasets.
+This approach can omit complex, real-world conditions where bugs are more challenging to identify and fix, thus reducing the practical relevance of the models. \nff{QuixBugs~\cite{QuixBugs}, for example, uses tiny, isolated programs with a single synthetic bug, which is far from the intricate and interconnected nature of production codebases.
+Even datasets based on real bugs, such as Defects4J~\cite{just2014defects4j}, curate them around specific unit-test failures, which simplifies the debugging context and may not capture the full complexity of the original problem.}